CleasbyCode/pdvzip/README.md

 ## Extracting Your Embedded File(s)
 **Important:** When saving images from **X/Twitter**, click the image in the post to **fully expand it**, before saving.

-The following section deals with the execution/extraction of embedded ZIP files, JAR files are discussed later.
+***The following section deals with the execution/extraction of embedded ZIP files.
+JAR files are discussed later.***

 **Linux** ***(Make sure image file has executable permissions)***
 ```console